muhamadzolfaghari/generic-condition-typescript-examples/README.md

 # generic-condition-typescript
-An example for extends a type by specific condition
+A set of examples for extends a type by specific condition